endeavouros-team/Branding/README.md

 <img src="https://raw.githubusercontent.com/endeavouros-team/Branding/refs/heads/main/icons/EndeavourOS-icon.png" alt="EndeavourOS icon" width="150" >

 ---
+* Jan 2025 adding Wallpapers for Mercury Release (dark and light variant)
 * Nov 27 2024: Recreating the repo with fixed images, adding information to make it easier for contributors to use them.
 * Jun 17.2024: Exchanging wallpaper for Endeavour release
 * 18.10.2023: Galileo Wallpapers in